Introduction to High-Performance Computing

 In the previous command, since we did not specify an absolute path it ran the command on the relative path from our current directory (implicitly using the . hidden directory), and so listed the contents of our current directory.

-We will now navigate to the parent directory, the simplest way do do this is to use the relative path ...
+We will now navigate to the parent directory, the simplest way do this is to use the relative path ...

 [yourUsername@mahuika ~]$ cd ..